-A Giant Red Oak May Be One Of The Largest In Pennsylvania
+A Giant Red Oak May Be One Of The Largest Trees In Pennsylvania

 Red oaks cover a vast portion of North America, from Canada all the way to the southern United States.
 Because of their resilience and sturdiness, red oaks are some of the most common trees in the country, dominating the landscape in states as disparate in climate as Georgia and Wisconsin.

-In Pennsylvania, “[i]f you are going to find a granddaddy tree, a champion, it’s going to be a red oak,” Ryan Reed, an environmental education specialists with the state’s Bureau of Forestry, told Tribune-Review’s Mary Ann Thomas.
+In Pennsylvania, “[i]f you are going to find a granddaddy tree, a champion, it’s going to be a red oak,” Ryan Reed, an environmental education specialists with the state’s Bureau of Forestry, told the Tribune-Review.